Key organizer of Ottawa COVID protests denied bail

 Lich previously belonged to the far-right Maverick Party, which calls for western Canada to become independent.

-A separate bail hearing is scheduled Tuesday for fellow protest organizer Pat King.

-King was arrested on Friday and faces charges of mischief, counselling to commit mischief, counselling to commit the offence of disobeying a court order and counselling to obstruct police.
+A separate hearing was held for King, who was arrested Friday on charges of mischief, counselling to commit mischief, counselling to commit the offence of disobeying a court order and counselling to obstruct police.
+King has been known to promote racist conspiracy theories online.

+Alberta resident Kerry Komix was proposing to be a surety for King should he be granted bail.
+Under the plan, King would live at her home in a spare room.

+Under cross-examination by the prosecution, Komix said she had known King for four weeks, having travelled to Ottawa herself as part of the trucker convoy.

 Lich’s bail decision came the day after Canadian lawmakers voted to support the government’s use of measures under the Emergencies Act.